 Installation

-This guide will show you how to quickly get Raijin set up and running.
+This guide will show you how to quickly set up and run Raijin Database Engine.

 Supported platforms